andyandy1992/DeepMind-Teaching-Machines-to-Read-and-Comprehend/README.md

 DeepMind : Teaching Machines to Read and Comprehend
 =========================================

-This repository contains an implementation of the two models (the Deep LSTM and the Attentive Reader) described in *Teaching Machines to Read and Comprehend* by Karl Moritz Hermann and al., NIPS, 2015.
+This repository contains an implementation of the two models (the Deep LSTM and the Attentive Reader) described in *Teaching Machines to Read and Comprehend* by Karl Moritz Hermann and al., NIPS, 2015 (also a nice talk on this [at Vimeo](https://vimeo.com/154496757)).
 This repository also contains an implementation of a Deep Bidirectional LSTM.

 The three models implemented in this repository are: